webiny/docs.webiny.com/docs/webiny-apps/form-builder/react-component.md

 import { Form } from "@webiny/app-forms/components/Form";
 ```

-Once you've imported it, you can include any published form by passing the adequate props, for example:
+You can now render any published form by simply passing an adequate set of props to the imported `Form` component, for example:

 ```jsx
 <Form slug="my-awesome-form" revisionNumber={3} />